raspberrypilearning/b1-starter-cc/en/step_1.md

 --- /task ---

-Click on the ‘Click me’ button below to go back to the micro:bit Module 1 pathway to begin the projects.
+Click on the ‘Click me’ button below to go back to the micro:bit Module 1 pathway to begin the projects:

 <a href="https://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png"></a>